 With smartphones and other mobile devices, it’s becoming easier to connect with your health care provider from your home, work or when you’re on the go — without fighting traffic or sitting in a busy doctor’s office surrounded by sick people.

-At Scripps, several telehealth options are available to existing patients — including parents seeking medical care or advice for their children ages 5 and older.
+At Scripps, several telehealth options are available to returning patients — including parents seeking medical care or advice for their children ages 5 and older.
 You simply need a MyScripps account and a web-enabled device, such as a desktop computer, laptop, tablet or smartphone.

 Learn more about online visits and other convenient telehealth options available seven days a week from Scripps providers.